lorenkp/i_want_my_mvc/README.md

 ```

 ###Params
-Key in to the `params` reader, for form data encoded into the request body and/or the query string:
+Key in to the `params` reader, for form data encoded into the request body and/or a query string:
 ```ruby

 class MyController < ControllerBase